-3.4 Administer Practice Tests and Tutorials
+3.4 Administer Practice Tests

-Administering the Tutorials and Practice Tests is an important preparation step for both administration staff and students.
-It is highly recommended that all students who will participate in the MCAP assessments first take the Tutorials and Practice Tests available at https://support.mdassessments.com/.
+Administering the Practice Tests is an important preparation step for both test administration staff and students.
+It is highly recommended that all students who will participate in the MCAP assessments first take the Practice Tests available at https://support.mdassessments.com/.

 During the test, Test Administrators will NOT be allowed to assist students.
-Therefore, it is important that these questions be answered during Tutorials and Practice Tests.
-Paper-based Practice Tests and Tutorials familiarize students with new item types and paper-based testing.
+Therefore, it is important that these questions be answered during Practice Tests.
+Paper-based Practice Tests will familiarize students with new item types and paper-based testing.

-Your School Test Coordinator will provide you with instructions for administering the Practice Tests and Tutorials.
-It will take up to 30 minutes to administer each Tutorial.
-Throughout the school year, students should be provided access to the Tutorials and Practice Tests.
+Your School Test Coordinator will provide you with instructions for administering the Practice Tests.
+Throughout the school year, students should be provided access to the Practice Tests.
 Students with accommodations may need additional practice time to become familiar with all paper-based testing features.